gary-jipp/demo-react-reducer/README.md

 # React useReducer

+Navigate to the branches in this project to watch the evolution of the Counter App from a new react app to the completed code.

 - [ ] What problem are we trying to solve with `useReducer`?
 - [ ] Useful with complex states with many update operations
 - [ ] Also when you want to use the previous state